Silicosis compensation in the engineered stone industry

 • other costs related to your injury.

-It is imperative you seek legal advice if you’re experiencing symptoms related to silica exposure (or any other dust exposure).
+If you’re experiencing symptoms related to silica exposure (or any other dust exposure), it is imperative you seek legal advice.
 At Guardian Injury Law, our experienced personal injury lawyers can provide you with clear advice to help you navigate your way through the process and maximise your entitlements.

 Contacting Guardian Injury Law